 “The labyrinth is an apt symbol for peace at the turn of the millennium.
 It represents a union of states because it is found in most states and countries of the world.
 And it represents a union of states of being because it can bring inner peace.
 This union within people leads to a union among people, their families, friends, communities, and the world.”

-The spirit behind Living Labyrinths for Peace, Inc. is artist Sandra Wasko-Flood.
+The spirit behind Living Labyrinths for Peace, Inc. is artist, poet and teacher, Sandra Wasko-Flood.
 In 1991, she sat in the center of the Great Kiva Indian ceremonial center of Chaco Canyon, New Mexico having a visionary experience which led her to this book by Sig Lonegren: Labyrinths: Ancient Myths and Modern Uses.
 On the floor of the kiva, she imagined lighted faces of mummies, icons, people, and animals emerging from the earth in the shape of a labyrinth.
 She went on to create an interactive installation, “Dance of the Labyrinth,” symbolizing a peaceful dance of opposites for our times.
 Here visitors experience computer programmed light sequences: walk on light box images, see rotating wheels and pillars, and phosphorescent mulch glowing like moonlight.